salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/16-call-it-my-cluster.png" alt="My Cluster" width="700px">

-Disregard, creating a model if you are asked to and just close the popup:
+Disregard and close this popup if you see it:

 <img src="workshop-imgs/17-disregard-creating-model.png" alt="Close popup" width="700px">